 Shall maintain awareness of college programs, procedures and policies, and meet with the BCSGA Advisor.

-Be an active voice within all Senate and Executive meetings of the District
+Be an active voice within all Senate and Executive meetings of the district.

 To attend Town Hall Meetings at each campus per term in office.